 After reviewing performance goals, the AOHS then examines and selects countermeasures to help achieve the state's targets.
-The following outlines the strategies of countermeasures to be applied during FY 2019:
+The following outlines the strategies of countermeasures to be applied during FY 2020:

-Community Traffic Safety Programs/Law Enforcement Liaison (CTSP/LEL) - will provide coordination for the local implementations of the statewide occupant protection program, and the CTSP/LEL Coordinators and the administrative support for their offices will be maintained.

-The University of Alabama Center for Advanced Public Safety (UA-CAPS) will provide the information required for allocating traffic safety resources in an optimal way, and they will continue to be supported in providing AOHS with Alabama crash and traffic safety data throughout the year.

-Conduct four local Hotspot Evidence-Based Enforcement Program (E-BEP) projects, one within each of the CTSP/LEL regions focusing on hotspot locations.

-Perform a statewide E-BE project will be conducted in conjunction with the Alabama Law Enforcement Agency (ALEA), also focusing on hotspot locations.
+- 80. Planning and Administration The Alabama Office of Highway Safety (AOHS) will continue to perform the overall administrative functions for the planned programs and projects. - 81.
+Community Traffic Safety Programs/Law Enforcement Liaison (CTSP/LEL) will provide coordination for the local implementations of the statewide occupant protection program, and the CTSP/LEL Coordinators and the administrative support for their offices will be maintained. - 82.
+The University of Alabama Center for Advanced Public Safety (UA-CAPS) will provide the information required for allocating traffic safety resources in an optimal way, and they will continue to be supported in providing AOHS with Alabama crash and traffic safety data throughout the year. - 83.
+Conduct four local Hotspot Evidence-Based Enforcement Program (E-BEP) projects, one within each of the CTSP/LEL regions focusing on hotspot locations. - 84.
+Perform a statewide E-BE project will be conducted in conjunction with the Alabama Law Enforcement Agency (ALEA), also focusing on hotspot locations. - 85.
 Continue the Law Enforcement Liaison (LEL) programs statewide.
 Beginning in FY 2007, this program was absorbed by the regional CTSP/LEL offices and was funded through the Community Traffic Safety Projects.
-This funding arrangement will continue in FY 2019.

-Participate in national and regional High Visibility Enforcement campaign on the statewide level, paired with a corresponding mass media campaign.
+This funding arrangement will continue in FY 2020. - 86.
+Participate in national and regional High Visibility Enforcement campaign on the statewide level, paired with a corresponding mass media campaign. - 87.
+Continue the Child Passenger Safety Program to maintain the network of restraint inspection stations in Alabama, as well as certify technicians.